tokolist/weekin_y40_custom/README.md

 ### Steps:

 * Copy `weekin` directory to QMK `keyboards` directory
-* Build with `qmk compile -kb weekin/y40 -km default` command
+* Build with `qmk compile -kb weekin/y40 -km default` command.
+Alternatively, you can build Bongo Cat version with `qmk compile -kb weekin/y40 -km bongocat`, but VIA and RGB functions will be disabled due to limited MCU memory.
 * Flash firmware from `.build` directory following instructions provided with Weekin-Y40 kit
 * Optional: Load `weekin_y40_v3_custom.json` into VIA following instructions provided with Weekin-Y40 kit
 * If everything went fine now you can make your own customization, rebuild and reflash QMK firmware